Thurflecks/Thurflecks/README.md

 <br>
-<p align="center">Hey! 👋 I'm Arthur Felix de Sousa, Computer Science student, 20 years old from Santa Luzia, MA.
+<p align="center">I'm a Computer Science student from Santa Luzia, MA, passionate about coding and technology.
+At 20, I'm building skills in Python, Java, and other programming languages to solve real-world problems and create innovative projects.

-I currently program in Python and Java.
+🔍 Explore my GitHub repositories to see my latest projects and contributions!
 </p>

 <p align="center">Take a look at my projects here on GitHub! :)